-But despite this growing body of evidence, little is known about how noise pollution might contribute to heart problems.
+But despite growing evidence, little is known about how noise pollution contributes to heart problems.
 To shed light on that question, researchers from Johannes Gutenberg University in Germany compiled and analysed findings from dozens of previous studies on noise and various health outcomes.

-Based on existing evidence, the new review suggests that noise disrupts the body on the cellular level.
+Their new review suggests that noise disrupts the body at the cellular level.
 Researchers say it induces stress responses and activates the sympathetic “fight or flight” nervous system.
 This causes a spike in stress hormones, which eventually lead to cardiovascular damage.
-Noise also is a driving factor in oxidative stress and metabolic abnormalities which contribute to other diseases like diabetes.
+Noise is is a driving factor in oxidative stress and metabolic abnormalities which contribute to other diseases like diabetes.
 For people with risk factors for cardiovascular disease, living in a noisy environment could accelerate atherosclerosis.

 “The important point is that noise is not just annoying,” lead author Dr. Thomas Munzel, director of the department of internal medicine, said.
-While his paper focuses largely on cardiovascular and metabolic implications of noise, he points out that there’s growing evidence that chronic noise can cause mental-health diseases (including depression and anxiety), and can impair children’s cognitive development.
+While his paper focuses largely on cardiovascular and metabolic implications of noise, he points to the growing evidence that chronic noise can cause mental health problems (including depression and anxiety), and can harm children’s cognitive development.

 While there’s no volume threshold established for heart-disease risk, Munzel said that chronic exposure to anything over 60 decibels (the level of a typical conversation in an office) has the potential to harm the cardiovascular system.
 A telephone ringing produces about 80 decibels, a jackhammer 100, and an aircraft at takeoff a 120.